-Describes new features that are included in PowerShell 5.1.
+Describes new features that are included in Windows PowerShell 5.1.

 Describes the features and system requirements of Windows PowerShell Integrated Scripting Environment (ISE).

-Explains limitations of PowerShell 4.0 on Windows RT 8.1.
+Explains limitations of Windows PowerShell 4.0 on Windows RT 8.1.

 Windows Management Instrumentation (WMI) uses the Common Information Model (CIM) to represent systems, applications, networks, devices, and other manageable components of the modern enterprise.

-Describes WMI Query Language (WQL), which can be used to get WMI objects in PowerShell.
+Describes WMI Query Language (WQL), which can be used to get WMI objects in Windows PowerShell.